triggermesh/docs/docs/sources/salesforce.md

 ![Salesforce source form](../images/salesforce-source/salesforce-source-form.png)

-After clicking the `Save` at the source you will be taken back to the Bridge editor.
-Proceed to adding the remaining components to the Bridge, then submit it.
+After clicking `Save` at the source, you will be taken back to the Bridge editor.
+Proceed to add the remaining components to the Bridge, then submit it.

 Wait a few seconds for all components to become ready, the green `Status` indicator for the bridge indicates that the event source is ready to forward messages from the Salesforce event Stream.